skokalj/vq_hae_1D/README.md

-# Hierarchical Quantized Autoencoders (HQA) Research
+# Compressing Radio-Frequency Signals with Hierarchical Quantized Autoencoders

 This repository is the code accompanying the paper [Deep-Learned Compression for Radio-Frequency Signal Classification](https://arxiv.org/abs/2403.03150).

-It is maintained by the Rowan University Artificial Intelligence and Signal Processing Research Lab.
+It is maintained by the Rowan University Artificial Intelligence Lab for Signals and Systems.

 ## Requirements: